wordofwarning/wordofwarning.org/current/2022-worksahead/ascough/index.md

 Through Macabre, the goth clown, Helena talks of her own experiences of being a visually impaired woman.
 She cries, laughs, and reminisces.
 Her microphone isn't even plugged in…

-A short film that examines how being disabled makes you feel like you are the clown in the room.
+A short film that examines how being disabled makes you feel like you are the clown in the room — now available to watch on our <a href="http://bit.ly/YTwarnmcr" target="_blank">YouTube channel</a>.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/OXnLmCojOwI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Artist
 Helena works as a freelance actor, poet, arts facilitator, and teacher.<br>She has built up an extensive performance + acting CV, working for companies including Merlin Entertainments, The Electric Sunshine Project, The Touring Consortium Theatre Company, Events Live, and Initiate Theatre.<br>She has performed her solo spoken shows at The Lancashire Fringe Festival + Frontline Festival, and her spoken word performances have been